YasinEl/mzRAPP/README.md

 <b>main\_adduct:</b> One main adduct has to be defined for each molecule
 (e.g. M+H).
-If the main\_adduct is not detected also other adducts wont be accepted. <br> <b>SumForm\_c:</b> Molecular composition of the neutral molecule (e.g. C10H15N5O10P2).
-Please make sure there is never a 0 behind an element like behind the N in C12H8N0S2. <br>
+If the main\_adduct is not detected also other adducts wont be accepted.
+Therefore it makes sense to select the most trusted adduct (generally M+H or M-H) as main adduct. <br> <b>SumForm\_c:</b> Molecular composition of the neutral molecule (e.g. C10H15N5O10P2).
+Please make sure there is never a 0 behind an element like behind the N in C12H8N0S2. <br> <b>user.rtmin:</b> Start time of peak (seconds).
+If possible mzRAPP will narrow peak boundaries to intersect with the extracted ion chromatogram at 5% of the maximum peak height.
+It is also worth noting that peaks for which user.rtmin/user.rtmax are provided will still be rejected if the isotopic information is not fitting. <br>
-<b>user.rtmin:</b> Start time of peak (seconds).
-If possible mzRAPP will
+<b>user.rtmax:</b> End time of peak (seconds). <br>
-narrow peak boundaries to intersect with the extracted ion chromatogram at 5% of the maximum peak height.
-It is also worth noting that peaks for which user.rtmin/user.rtmax are provided will still be rejected if the isotopic information is not fitting. <br> <b>user.rtmax:</b> End time of peak (seconds). <br> <b>StartTime.EIC:</b> (optional) Start time for chromatograms extracted for this molecule (seconds).
+<b>StartTime.EIC:</b> (optional) Start time for chromatograms extracted
+for this molecule (seconds).
 Peaks are only detected from this time on.
-If not given StartTime.EIC and EndTime.EIC are calculated from user.rtmin and user.rtmax.<br> <b>EndTime.EIC:</b>
+If not given StartTime.EIC and EndTime.EIC are calculated from user.rtmin and user.rtmax.<br> <b>EndTime.EIC:</b> (optional) End time
-(optional) End time for chromatograms extracted for this molecule (seconds).
-Peaks are only detected up to this time. <br>
-<b>FileName:</b> (optional) Name of sample file with or without file
-extension.
-Using this allows to apply different values (like user.rtmin/user.rtmax) for different files. <br> <b>Additional columns:
+for chromatograms extracted for this molecule (seconds).
+Peaks are only detected up to this time. <br> <b>FileName:</b> (optional) Name of sample file with or without file extension.
+Using this allows to apply different values (like user.rtmin/user.rtmax) for different files. <br>
-</b> It is possible to add additional columns.
-Those will be kept for
+<b>Additional columns: </b> It is possible to add additional columns.
-the final benchmark data set. <br> <br>
+Those will be kept for the final benchmark data set. <br> <br>

 ### Select instrument and resolution